kyleboon/kyleboon.org/_posts/2014-04-18-two-factor-authentication.markdown

 categories: grails spring-security
 ---

-_This post is cross posted on [Bloom Health's blog](http://www.gobloomhealth.com/multi-factor-authentication-part-1/)_

 Two-Factor authentication is a form of authentication which requires the user to confirm their identity by more than just a username and password.
 There are three types authentication factors from which two must be used.
 The factors are knowledge (username/password), possession (sending a text message to a phone) and inheritance (fingerprint).
 This type of authentication has recently become more popular thanks to Google, Twitter and Facebook all adopting multi-factor authentication as an option.
 If you don't have this enabled for your accounts, please stop reading this and enable it before you do anything else.

 I started writing this post before the Heartbleed SSL vulnerability announced last week.
 I'm hoping that will bring more awareness and attention to [multi-factor](http://en.wikipedia.org/wiki/Multi-factor_authentication) or [passwordless](https://medium.com/cyber-security/9ed56d483eb) authentication.
 Multi-factor authentication isn't just for Google, if you deal with personally identifiable information then you should be trying to make your user’s data as secure as possible.
 Luckily, creating a two-factor authentication process with grails and spring security isn't terribly difficult.